 Mixed green salad with 4 tablespoons ranch dressing, croutons, and shredded cheese

 Roasted winter squash w/ olive oil, salt, and pepper

 12 ounces of red table wine

 Ritz crackers with sunflower butter

-Think about what you would you suggest for Jim’s lunch, dinner and snack choices.
+Think about what you would suggest for Jim’s lunch, dinner, and snack choices.